Breathitt County High School: The move to Jackson: the second high school

 Soon, another entrance from Washington Avenue was built due to the oncoming of the new road.
-Kentucky State Highway 15.
-Washington Avenue connected to Highway 15.

 Time takes its toll: the third high school

-In the early 1980s, the administrators, staff, and community began to notice that age was beginning to take a toll on many buildings on the campus.
-Plus, Little Red Elementary had been consolidated with other schools to form L. B. J. Elementary and Sebastian Middle School that housed 7th and 8th grades.
-So it was decided to build a new high school.
-Many fought to keep the old brick high school because of its gleaming red beauty.
-It was even thought of moving the high school to another piece of property, but in the end, it was more convenient to keep the high school where it was at due to the domed gymnasium, vocational school, and recently built football field.
+In the early 1980s, age was taking a toll on many campus buildings.
+Little Red Elementary had been consolidated with other schools to form L. B. J. Elementary and Sebastian Middle School, which housed 7th and 8th grades.
+It was decided to build a new high school.
+Many fought to keep the old brick high school.
+Moving the high school to another piece of property was considered, but in the end, it was more convenient to keep the high school where it was, due to the domed gymnasium, vocational school, and recently built football field.

-In 1980, construction began as the building would be built connecting to the Fairce O. Woods Coliseum.
-From the gym, it would be built outward as little by little, building disappeared.
-The original brick high school would be last to go.
-It was torn down in the middle of the academic year which caused some classes to move to alternative locations.
-Finally, the last remnants of the brick building would be removed and the rest of the new high school would be built.
+In 1980, construction began on a building connected to the Fairce O. Woods Coliseum.
+The original brick high school was torn down in the middle of the academic year, which caused some classes to move to alternative locations.
 Students moved into the new building during the spring semester of 1982.

-The new high school contained approximately 1,200 students.
+The new high school could house approximately 1,200 students.
 It had many modern classrooms and was two stories high.
 It contained: